-Julio Le Parc has always been a source of inspiration for Onionlab when creating audiovisual projects.
+Julio Le Parc has always been a source of inspiration for Onionlab when creating audio-visual projects.
 His distinguished Op-Art and imminent immersive art, has left a path that we indisputably follow when generating interactive, immersive and unique experiences.

 Born in 1928 in Argentina, he studied at the National School of Fine Arts.
 In the school students began to practice painting and sculpture through drawing and modeling, imitating the teachers and through other subjects such as nude painting and portraits.

 Le Parc’s work is avant-garde, innovative and bold.
-In his artwork he uses the most varied series of elements which surprise or control the gaze.
+In his artwork he uses the most varied series of elements that surprise or control the gaze.
 He began painting small format pieces in gouache or ink on cardboard.
-First, with monochrome sequences and then in color.
+At first with monochrome sequences and then in color.
 For his emblematic work “Ondes 110 nº8”, he composed a complete range of 14 colors that went from yellow to green, blue, violet, red and orange.
 The colors were pure, they were not degraded with either black or white and with them he managed to summarize all the variations of the chromatic mixtures.

 In this process, he began to capture the reflection-images that, together with the woodcuts and monocopies he had made in Argentina, marked his first research around the problems of movement and the link between the work and the spectator.

 In 1960 he founded the Groupe de Recherche d’Art Visuel (GRAV, Visual Art Research Group), a space that remained active only for ten years, at that time immersive art did not have the importance or notoriety that it has today.